steveshogren/blog-source/source/_posts/2014-05-04-inversed-polymorphism.markdown

 removing a function) are easier, because they are all grouped together.
 A change to the api of the `GetAll` function is harder in the traditional OO interface structure, requiring modifying several files.
-That same changing with pattern matching is very easy, only requiring changes to a few lines of code.
+That same change an a pattern matching structure is very easy, only requiring changes to a few lines of code.

 Similarly, a change requiring adding a new type is difficult in a pattern matching structure, as it will require finding every pattern